cutemachine/SteemDesk/README.md

 You want to contribute to this project?
 Great.
 You can contact me through my [Github profile page](https://github.com/cutemachine).
 Please contact me before sending a pull request so we can align our forces :)

+Please notice that I will merge pull requests with minor contributions the earliest after __three weeks__.

 ## Need Help?